Tyrn/wei/the-insider-en.typ

      The driver  banged his forehead on  the steering wheel and hurt himself quite a bit.
 Shavash obtained a minor concussion and got the driver's blood all over  his  excellent  suit.
-The bodyguard had  been  sitting in the back seat, against the regulations, and he was not so lucky  - he sustained a rib fracture and a lacerated spleen.
+The bodyguard had  been  sitting in the back seat, against the regulations, and he was not so lucky---he sustained a rib fracture and a lacerated spleen.

      Having  learned  about  serit  explosives,   Bemish   went  cold.
 This